- Minocycline is a tetracycline antibiotic with antibacterial and anti-inflammatory effects.

 What Is Minocycline?

 Minocycline is an antibiotic from the tetracycline family, a group of antibiotics that work against bacteria by blocking bacterial protein synthesis.
+It is available in both oral and topical formulations.

-Minocycline is effective against a broad range of infections such as pneumonia and other respiratory infections, skin infections, and meningitis.
+Minocycline is effective against a broad range of infections such as pneumonia and other respiratory infections, skin infections and meningitis.

 How Minocycline Works to Treat Acne